kyma-project/website/content/blog-posts/2020-07-01-release-notes-1.14/index.md

 CLI can now be installed on Windows easily using [Chocolatey](https://chocolatey.org/).
 All you need to do is run `choco install kyma-cli`.

 ## Compass

+### Compass separated from the Kyma installation

+Since this release, Compass is no longer an integral part of the Kyma installation.
+However, Kyma still connects to Compass through the [Runtime Agent](https://kyma-project.io/docs/1.14/components/runtime-agent/).
+From now on, if you want to use Compass, simply enable the Runtime Agent before the Kyma installation and [install Compass](https://github.com/kyma-incubator/compass#installation) additionally afterwards.

 ### Runtime Provisioner integrated with Helm 3